The History Of Scentsy

 Scentsy Inc. is a candle warmer company founded in 2004, and based in Meridian, Idaho.
 The company offers various types of candle warmers, or wickless candles.
 By eliminating the flame, Scentsy is safer than regular candles.
 The intent of these candle warmers is to release highly-scented fragrances that are mixed into bars of wax, without creating the obvious fire risk associated with the use of normal candles.
 Scentsy markets over 80 of its own brand of scented waxes for use in its warmers.
-It also markets scented room sprays, “scent circles” for use in passenger vehicles, travel tins, scented hand sanitizers, and a line of stuffed animals called Scentsy Buddies, which can be scented by inserting a “Scent Pak”.
-Now Scentsy has expanded once again.
-They have launched Layers by Scentsy, a body and laundry care line.
-May 1st, 2012 Scentsy will also add 2nd and 3rd brands to their business.
-One in chocolate fondue and one yet to be announced.
+It also markets scented room sprays, “scent circles” for use in passenger vehicles, travel tins, scentsy diffusers, a line of stuffed animals called Scentsy Buddies, which can be scented by inserting a “Scent Pak”.
+And Now Scentsy has expanded once again.
+They have launched a New BODY care line, and also their new rechargeable fragrance system called, Scentsy GO!

 Where did the Scentsy Concept Start?